 Welcoming guests since the 1960s, The Lodge Jamberoo Resort and Spa has been given a modern makeover by its new owners that parents and kids will both adore.
 An easy drive from Jamberoo’s popular water park, the 43-room resort sits on a 3.6-hectare property with rainforest and riverfront views and features new dining spaces, a pool, spa and sauna, playground, tennis court and games room to keep the kids occupied.

 Find a sanctuary among the revelry of Oxford Street at this über cool new stay.
 Each guest room at Oxford House has a serene colour palette, curated artwork, luxury linens and Grown Alchemist body products.
 The heated pool terrace and bar is the place to chill on summer afternoons or kick-start the party as day turns to night (DJs play every Friday, Saturday and Sunday), while back in-suite, the custom Double Rainbouu bathrobes, slippers and Nespresso coffee machines make mornings-after more pleasurable.

 The Bridge at Bundanon, Illaroo

 The former home and studio of inimitable painter Arthur Boyd is now a one-of-a-kind art destination that takes your breath away when you first lay eyes on it.
 Located on a 1000-hectare site, it features a subterranean art museum, café and luxury accommodation.
-The eco-friendly rooms at The Bridge at Bundanon offer a sustainable stay for art and design lovers to come together; native animal sightings are common.
+The eco-friendly rooms atoffer a sustainable stay for art and design lovers to come together; native animal sightings are common.
 While not functioning like a hotel exactly, visitors can book packages – such as wellness retreats or cultural experiences – and enjoy single-traveller prices with dinner and drinks included.

 The Porter House Hotel, Sydney